US job openings remain at mostly healthy level in December

 WASHINGTON (AP) — The number of open jobs was mostly unchanged in December from the previous month, leaving openings at a healthy level.

-The Labor Department says job openings were flat at 5.5 million in December.
+The Labor Department said Tuesday job openings were flat at 5.5 million in December.
 Total hiring rose slightly to 5.25 million, while the number of people quitting fell.

 The figures suggest that December was a mostly stable month for the job market, with many employers possibly waiting until the new year to step up hiring.